jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

   more.
 Subsequent cases will go smoothly.
 But start by building trust and showing respect.

+- **Always be thinking of the anatomy.** Keep yourself oriented.
+What's in view?
+What's nearby?
+This will keep you engaged but more importantly safe.

 - **Recognize when it's a crowd.** When there's not much elbow room, step away and watch.
 When the scrub tech, attending, and one or two residents are present, you likely need to just step way back and watch until someone